rixx/books.rixx.de/data/reviews/franz-kafka/das-urteil-und-andere-erzahlungen/index.md

   rating: 3
 ---

-Kafka's short stories are no less depressing than his longer works, but I found them a bit more bearable, and even enjoyable on occasion.
+Kafka's short stories are no less depressing than his longer works, but I found them more bearable, and even enjoyable on occasion.
 They don't induce a spiralling depression, and have some very neat images and concepts.